shirtsgroup/physical_validation/doc/simulation_data.rst

 Create SimulationData objects from python data
 ----------------------------------------------

-Example usage, system of 900 water molecules in GROMACS units simulated in NVT (note that this example leaves some fields in :class:`.SystemData` empty, as well as the trajectory of some observables and the position and velocities):
+Example usage, system of 900 water molecules in GROMACS units simulated in NVT:
 ::

    import numpy as np